marina601/discover-malta/README.md

 ### Media

-- All the media filese have been sorced from Pixabay and each individual aknowledgment is detailed above in the image section.
+- All the media files have been sourced from Pixabay and each acknowledgement is detailed above in the image section.

 ##### back to [content](#table-of-content)